Meet Max and Beck

 A life-threatening journey for Max

 Our son Max Hanson was barely 1 when he started tossing a ball in the air and catching it ‒ “up ball, up ball … ball, ball, ball.”
 He grew into a talented athlete, obsessed with all sports.
 His favorites were baseball, soccer and basketball ‒ his coaches told us he was special.
-But in February 2004, after he was sidelined with headaches for more than a week, an MRI revealed a massive brain tumor.
-We were completely devasted.
+But in February 2004, after he was sidelined with headaches for more than a week, an MRI revealed an aggressive cancerous brain tumor.
+We were completely devastated.
 A few days later, Seattle Children’s surgeons removed an aggressive, malignant tumor from our 8-year-old’s brain.

 The next year was a blur of intense treatments starting with daily chemotherapy and cranial spinal radiation followed by monthly inpatient chemotherapy.
 After the surgery, Max couldn’t walk and had balance and coordination problems, so his hospital stays included rigorous daily physical, occupational and speech therapy.

 We were able to keep going thanks to a constant outpouring of love and support from family and friends ‒ and our Seattle Children’s care team.
 They were all there for us completely and unquestioningly throughout the entire ordeal.